|

 | |

-| The log buildings on both
+The log buildings

-on the north side of the canyon.
+ledges on the north side of the canyon.

-Tate raised a one-room log cabin, a barn with a hayloft, a
+Tate raised a one-room log cabin, a barn with a hayloft,

-cabin.
+the cabin.

-Tate was intrigued by this area of the canyon because he had
+Tate was intrigued by this area of the canyon because he

-quartz in the cliffs above the road.
+and quartz in the cliffs above the road.

-Gold is almost always associated with lead and silver and this
+Gold is almost always associated with lead and silver and

-alloy or combination of metals is always found with quartz.
+this alloy or combination of metals is always found with quartz.

 Millions of years ago, volcanic magma and mineralized fluids

 pushed up through the layers of the earth.
-Pockets of gold,
+Pockets of

-Bullion Canyon.
+of Bullion Canyon.

 Witt Tate has been described as a successful miner.